-- Qualifiers

-- Default:

-- o match

-- Possible for future:

-- o size in number of words?

-- match

-- Searches over the body, subject, attachment bodies, attachment names, and content (a digital Field)

-- Allows users to easily Search over all content Fields
+- · Default: - Match - o Searches over the body, subject, attachment bodies, attachment names, and content (a digital Field). - o Allows users to easily Search over all content Fields.

-- Examples:

-- Matching not_analyzed Fields:
+Matching \not\analyzed Fields:

-NOT ALLOWED because we don't store not_analyzed versions of the body and attachment.bodies

-Throw parse error if = operator requested
+NOT ALLOWED because we don't store not\analyzed versions of the body and attachment.bodies Throw parse error if = operator requested

-• Matching analyzed fields (NOTE COLON):
+Matching analyzed fields (NOTE COLON):